 Have you heard this quote before?
 It is usually attributed to the Buddha, although in actual fact it is a false translation.

-The quote was first found in 1996’s “Treasury Of Spiritual Wisdom” by Andy Zubko’s, in which he lists the following as a Buddha quote:
+The quote was first found in 1996’s “Treasury Of Spiritual Wisdom” by Andy Zubko’s, in which he attributes it to Buddha.

 Although this is not actually a Buddha quote, it does contain a lot of truth: The idea that we will not be punished for being angry, but rather punished by anger, the feeling, itself.
 It speaks to mindfulness, karma, and the Buddhist idea of ignorance.

 So, what does it mean?

 In 21st Century society, we generally think that anger is punished by an external source.
-If you are angry in school, for instance, you might be punished by the teacher.
+If you are angry in school, for instance, you might be given detention.
 If you are angry at work, you might be reprimanded by the boss.
 And if you are angry with your spouse, you might be punished by them.

 However, before you are punished by those people for acting in angry ways, you will first be punished by yourself.